What Are Warts?

 You might also have heard that you can use duct tape to remove a wart.
 Talk to your doctor about whether this type of home treatment is OK for you.

-- Keep the area of the wart covered while the medicine works.
+- Apply medicine (over-the-counter or prescription) to the wart.
+Keep the area covered while the medicine works.

-- Don't rub, scratch, or pick at the wart.
-Doing so could spread the virus to another part of your body or cause the wart to become infected.
+- Don't rub, scratch, or pick at the wart becaue this could spread the virus to another part of the body or cause the wart to get infected.

 - Don't share towels or other personal items with others.